Sujeeth-infosec/Web-Portfolio/README.md

 ## 🎓 Education

-- B.Tech in Computer Science and Engineering (2022-2025)
+- B.Tech in Computer Science and Engineering (IOT and Cyber Security Including Blockchain Technology) (2022-2025)
 - Diploma in Computer Science and Engineering (2015-2022)

 ## 📫 Get in Touch